artob/libegpu/README.md

 - Enumerates PCIe-tunneled eGPU devices from AMD, NVIDIA, and Intel
 - Enumerates USB-attached eGPU enclosures from Razer (e.g. the Razer Core X V2)
 - Includes an `lsegpu` CLI tool for enumerating eGPU devices & enclosures
-- Includes Python bindings to the Rust library (a work in progress)
+- Includes easy-to-use Python bindings to the Rust library (a work in progress)
 - 100% free and unencumbered public domain software

 ## 🛠️ Prerequisites